vhartikainen/protecting-workloads-workshop/docs/inspector-sm/assess.md

 7. Scroll to the bottom and click the **Create and run** button to save the template and run the assessment.
 Depending on the size of your screen, you may have to scroll down multiple windows.
 If you cannot click **Create and run**, make sure you unchecked the box in the previous step and try again.
 The assessment will start and will take 15 minutes to compete.

-8. On the Amazon Inspector menu, click **Assessment rus**.
+8. On the Amazon Inspector menu, click **Assessment runs**.
 You should see an entry for the assesment you just started.
 While the assessment is running, the status will be *Collecting data*.
 Periodically refresh the screen to see the current status.
 When the assessment run ends, the status will change to *Analysis complete.*  The assessment will run for approximately 15 minutes.
 While you are waiting, continue with the steps below.

 ### Learn more about Amazon Inspector Rules Packages